 Demonstration of through-silicon via ( TSV )-free 3D IoT chip technology

-NDL for the f irst time in the world developed the technology of heterogeneous integration of memory, circuit, and sensing unit for 3D Internet of Things (IoT) chips.
-The heterogeneous integration technology for TSV-free 3D IC features the advantages of low cost, small chip area, and low power consumption, suitable for IoT chips.
-The technology was selected by the International Electron Devices Meeting to be published as publicity materials.
+The technology integrates memory, circuit, and sensing unit in a single chips.
+This TSV-free 3D IC features the advantages of low cost, small chip area, and low power consumption, suitable for IoT chips.

 World's first heating process technology for nanogermanium electronic components